 To create a removal order, simply go to Manage Inventory, and click on the arrows next to the Edit button for the item you’re wanting to remove.
 Then you can choose what type of removal order you want to create.

-When you create a removal order, Amazon will do one of three possible things with your selected inventory:
+When you create a removal order, Amazon will take one of two possible actions with your selected inventory:

 - Ship it to the address you choose.